marmelab/react-admin/docs/Breadcrumb.md

 );
 ```

 This means you can use the default breadcrumb for CRUD pages, and only define breadcrumb items for custom pages.
-For instance, to setup a breadcrumb for an app with a Settings page, you can do the following:
+For instance, to set up a breadcrumb for an app with a Settings page, you can do the following:

 ```jsx
 // in src/MyBreadcrumb.jsx